OI-wiki/i18n/docs/string/minimal-string.md

-Minimal representation is a method used to solve the problem of minimal string representation
+Minimal string representation is a method used to solve problems concerning what its name shows (i.e. minimal string representation itself).

 ## Minimum representation of the string

 ### Cyclic isomorphism

-When a position $i$ in the string $S$ can be selected, it satisfies:
+When a position $i$ in the string $S$ can be selected to satisfy:

 $$
 S[i\cdots n]+S[1\cdots i-1]=T